 If you find yourself in financial hardship because of being away from work, you may be eligible to receive financial assistance from the Royal Medical Benevolent Fund.

 At any point whilst you are out of training, or returning to work, you can access support.
 This includes your local SuppoRTT Champion, who can provide you with advice and guidance that is specific to your returning trust.
 To identify who your local SuppoRTT Champion is, please see our contacts.
 You may also wish to seek support from the British Medical Association, who will be able to liaise with your employer and advocate on your behalf, whilst you focus on getting well.
+You also remain eligible to access the Counselling and Psychological Wellbeing services that the deanery funds.

 If you have any queries or need any additional help at any point, we would also encourage you to contact the SuppoRTT team at firstname.lastname@example.org.